fmsf/node-execution-pool/README.md

 Current execution strategy works like a queue (FIFO).

-If you push a task into the execution pool it will automatically execute if the limit is not reached yet.
+If you push a task into the execution pool it will automatically execute if the limit has not been reached yet.
 Otherwhise it will execute once there is a free slot in the pool.

 I needed this for a personal project, so to optimize for time it was done while flying from LHR -> SFO.
 Meanwhile I have been adding smaller updates.
 But the concept behind this is to be simplistic and easy to use.